rebunto/rev1/README.md

 ## Usage

-Download `rev1.py` manually.

-Put it on your working directory.
+Download `rev1.py` manually, and put it on your working directory.

 ```python
 import rev1